dfin-ai/dfinsell-payment-gateway/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Sanitized, escaped, and validated data to enhance security and prevent potential vulnerabilities.
+* Improved the uniqueness of function, class, define, namespace, and option names to avoid conflicts with other plugins and ensure better compatibility with WordPress.

 = 1.0.5 =
 * Fixed Nonce Verification Issue: Resolved an issue with nonce verification that caused errors during the payment process.
 The nonce validation mechanism has been updated to ensure proper verification and smoother user experience.